A digraph version of the Friendship Theorem: Main results

 Now we prove Theorem~\ref{thm:SBIBD}.

-\begin{proof}[Proof of Theorem~\ref{thm:SBIBD}] To show the ``only if" part, suppose that a $k$-regular friendship digraph exists for some integer $k \ge 2$.
-We denote it by $D$.
+\begin{proof}[Proof of Theorem~\ref{thm:SBIBD}] To show the ``only if" part, suppose that there is a $k$-diregular liking digraph $D$ for some integer $k \ge 3$.
 Then $D$ has order $k^2-k+1$ by Theorem~\ref{thm:friendship_digraph}.
-We consider a design with the vertices of $D$ as varieties and the in-neighborhoods of the vertices as blocks.
-Since $D$ is $k$-regular, each variety is contained in exactly $k$ blocks and each block has size $k$.
-Moreover, since $D$ is a friendship digraph, each pair of varieties is contained in a unique block.
-Thus the given design is a $(k^2-k+1, k, 1)$-SBIBD.
+We consider the set $\mathcal{P}$ of points each of which is a vertex in $D$ and the set $\mathcal{L}$ of lines each of which is the in-neighborhood of a vertex.
+Since $D$ is $k$-diregular, each point in $\mathcal{P}$ is incident with exactly $k$ lines and each line in $\mathcal{L}$ is incident with exactly $k$ points.
+Moreover, since $D$ is a liking digraph, any two points in $\mathcal{P}$ are incident with a unique line.
+Indeed, since $D^{\leftarrow}$ is a liking digraph by Theorem~\ref{thm:reversed}, any two lines in $\mathcal{L}$ have a unique point in common.
+Therefore $\mathcal{P}$ and $\mathcal{L}$ form a projective plane of order $k-1$ and this proves the ``only if" part.